webpack/webpack.js.org/src/content/configuration/performance.md

 `object`

 Configure how performance hints are shown.
-For example if you have an asset that is over 250kb, webpack will emit a warning notifiying you of this.
+For example if you have an asset that is over 250kb, webpack will emit a warning notifying you of this.

 ## `performance.hints`